 The objective of the EJU is to develop and promote Estonian jazz music in Estonia and abroad.
-The Estonian Jazz Union organises concerts and thematic events, collects and distributes information about Estonian jazz music and musicians, organises the cooperation of musicians and organisations in the area of jazz and looks for funds for the development of jazz music.
+The Jazz Estonia organises concerts and thematic events, collects and distributes information about Estonian jazz music and musicians, organises the cooperation of musicians and organisations in the area of jazz and looks for funds for the development of jazz music.

 Further information and queries:

 Press material about the concert performance (incl. photos) here.